zentyal/zentyal/docs/en/user/mailfilter.rst

 Antispam
 --------

-eBox employs a **Bayesian filter** to detect spam.
-It is necessary to train the filter, indicating what is junk mail and what is not.
+The spam filter works giving to each mail a spam score, if the mail reaches the spam threshold is considered as junk mail if not is considered as legit mail.
 The latter kind of mail is often called *ham*.
-The filter will detect statistical patterns to classify the mail as spam or ham.

-eBox uses **Spamassassin** [#]_ as spam detector, based on rules of content similarity.
-It can use a Bayesian filter or network rules such as:
+The spam scanner uses the following techniques to assign scores:

  - DNS published blacklists (*DNSBL*).
  - URI blacklists that track spam websites.
  - Filters based on the checksum of messages.
  - Sender Policy Framework (SPF): RFC: `4408`.
+ - DomainKeys Identified Mail (DKIM)
- - Others. [#]_
+ - Bayesian filter
+ - Sets of static rules

+Among this techniques the *Bayesian filter* should be further explained.
+This kind of filter does a statistical analysis content of the text of the message, giving a score which reflects the probability of being spam for the message.However the  analysis is not done against a set of static rules but depends on supplying ham and spam messages to the filter so it could learn from them what a spam or a ham looks alike.
+The upside of this technique is that the filter could adapt to the ever-changing flow of spam messages, the downside is that the filter needs to be trained and its accuracy will reflect the nature of the training received.

+eBox uses **Spamassassin** [#]_ as spam detector [#]_

 .. [#] *The Powerful #1 Open-Source Spam Filter*
        http://spamassassin.apache.org .

 .. [#] A long list of *antispam* techniques can be found in
        http://en.wikipedia.org/wiki/Anti-spam_techniques_(e-mail)

 The general configuration of the filter is done from :menuselection:`Mail filter --> Antispam`: